Oddly/samcrauwels.info/content/post/first-post.md

 ## Setting up a Hugo blog with Github and Netlify

-In this blog post we will go over the steps to set up a blog using the Hugo static site generator, Github as website host and Netlify to build, deploy and serve the site.
+In this post I'll go over the general steps to take to set up a [Hugo](https://gohugo.io/) blog with [Github](https://github.com/) , set up DNS and host it with [Netlify](https://www.netlify.com/).
+### Hugo
+Hugo is a **static site generator**.
+This means that Hugo builds a website off of two things, your posts and the theme you selected for your website.
+With these two things, it generates a **static website**,  which means that the web pages you see are exactly the ones that are stored on the server.
+Opposed to dynamic websites, which are generated the moment they are requested, static pages have much faster loading times.
+### Github
+Github is a Git repository hosting service.
+This means that you can host your own project (code, wiki, issues tracker, ...) on their website with version control.
+We will store the code for our website here.
+### Netlify
+With Netlify you can build, deploy and serve your sites and web apps.
+We are going to use Netlify to build the website from our Github repository using Hugo and serve it on our domain.